 Art: Graphic Design and Illustration (ARTC)

-Contemporary graphic design for the commercial art industry.
-Covers technology, creativity, design, and production.
-Focuses on using Adobe Photoshop to produce effective commercial art.
-Additional exposure to Adobe Illustrator and other professional production tools.
+Fundamentals of graphic design for the commercial art industry.
+Technology, creativity, design, and production.
+Adobe Photoshop to produce effective commercial art.

 |Winter 2017||30107||ARTC:100||MTWR||9:00am - 10:14am||C. Hartmann||13-2440|